adelosa/learnasm370/README.md

 http://zseries.marist.edu/enterprisesystemseducation/assemblerlanguageresources-1.html

 This is a very comprehensive guide to assembly programming created by the father of the language, but can be daunting for the first time ASM programmer.
-My recomendation is work though the Bill Qualls book but use the John Ehrman book for a closer look at topics that confuse you.
+My recommendation is work though the Bill Qualls book but use the John Ehrman book for a closer look at topics that confuse you.
 I found myself using it to get a deeper understanding of particular topics of interest or specific instructions.